13800 Switzer Rd (map)

 under age 2: Free

-The Deanna Rose Children's Farmstead is open for the 2014 season.
+The Deanna Rose Children's Farmstead is closed for the season.
+It reopens April 1.

 Designed to depict a turn-of-the-century family farm, the Farmstead has nearly 200 animals and birds of prey, vegetable and flower gardens, a one-room country schoolhouse, an old-time fishing pond, pony rides and more.